2. Designated work groups and health and safety representatives

 - using the eduSafe Plus system:

 - Dashboards: Reports can be downloaded from the eduSafe Plus dashboard and shared with the relevant staff members (for example, incident list for health and safety committee or HSR meetings).
-Refer to the How to download and share lists for more information.
+Refer to the for more information.
 Alternatively, use ‘print screen’ to share the dashboard view.
 If there is no consent to share Category 1 or 2 information, the principal must apply redactions to this information.

 - Print function: Individual incident/hazard reports can also be printed using the print function on eduSafe plus (please print securely).
 This enables a hard copy to be redacted for any relevant medical/health information (see above).
 If there is no consent to share Category 1 or 2 information, the principal must apply redactions to this information.